Boost Confidence and Self Esteem by Mindful Living

 Not only will you learn how to treat yourself kindly and lovingly, but you’ll be able to do the same toward others.

 When you understand self-compassion, it can help you be able to bring emotions under control.
+Listening to soft relaxing sounds, bird music and sounds can also help in this aspect.

 This will let you stop allowing stress to push you toward anxiety or sadness or frustration.
 It will also help you be able to react to things without blaming yourself.
 You’ll learn how to treat yourself with respect and how to encourage yourself rather than shaming who you are or things you’ve done.